mnanjwan/mis.ncsportal.com/docs/SYSTEM_SPECIFICATION.md

 1. **System checks eligibility** - System automatically checks eligibility
 2. **System checks exclusions** - The system will check if the officer has been:
    - Officers not meeting time in rank
-   - Interdicted (set by Discipline seat)
+   - Interdicted (set by Investigation Unit)
-   - Suspended (set by Discipline seat)
+   - Suspended (set by Investigation Unit)
    - Dismissed (set by Discipline seat)
-   - Officers under investigation
+   - Officers under investigation (ongoing_investigation set by Investigation Unit)
-   - Has a pending investigation issue (set by the investigation seat)
+   - Has a pending investigation issue (set by Investigation Unit)
    - Deceased (set by Welfare seat)
 3. **Excluded officers** - The above category of officers won't feature on the Eligibility List even if they are due for promotion
 4. **System generates list** - System generates eligibility list